mdrizwan7/gitTutorial/README.md

 #How to check status for any folder/directory
 $ git status

-**Don't run $ git init if your git repo is already present otherwise **new git repo will replace your repository
+//Don't run $ git init if your git repo is already present otherwise
+//new git repo will replace your repository
 #Making new repository
 $ git init